Why Choose One80TC?

 ONE80TC will assess each situation on a case-by-case basis, please contact the ONE80TC Assessment Coordinator for further information.

-Do you take participants from detention centres?
+Do you take students from detention centres?

 Only individuals who are already eligible for parole or bail will be considered for entry.
 Individuals will not be approved to participate in ONE80TC as part of their sentence.